Boxofbiscuits97/HD2-Modding-Wiki/docs/dev/armor modding/armor-replacement.md

 ## Materials/Textures

 Use the SDK to generate `materials` for your `mesh` to utilize.
-Please refer to [this](../materials/overview) section on the types of `material` shaders are available to use.
+Please refer to the [Materials Documentation](../materials/overview) on the types of `material` shaders that are available to use.

     In the material foldout section hit the + button Choose material template you want to use